-The emergence of this induced MI phase can be understood by noticing that the growth in $g_{\uparrow\downarrow}$ can enhance the effective potential experienced by atoms on one layer imposed by the atoms residing on the other layer, and thus tend to localize them.
-This scenario is reminiscent of conventional bosonic moir\'e systems, where increasing the interlayer tunneling results in one layer of lattice imposing a stronger additional effective static lattice potential on atoms locating on the other layer, hence making them more localized \cite{meng_Atomic_2023}.
+The induced MI phase occurs because increased $g_{\uparrow\downarrow}$ enhances the effective potential experienced by atoms on one layer imposed by atoms on the other layer, causing localization.
+This scenario is reminiscent of conventional bosonic moir\'e systems, where increasing the interlayer tunneling makes one layer impose a stronger additional static lattice potential on the other layer, leading to stronger localization \cite{meng_Atomic_2023}.
 However, it's important to recognize a key difference here: the effective potential is a dynamical one determined by the dynamical variables, and hence does not necessarily share the same spatial symmetry of the underlying optical lattice.
-For balanced filling case, indeed, we have not found MI phase with both layer assumes the moir\'e lattice symmetry.
-Instead, as shown in the second and third plot in Fig.~\ref{fig:balanced_and_imbalanced_filling}(c), we find this dynamical moir\'e system can manifest rich discrete rotational symmetric MI and SF phases with no counterparts in the conventional bosonic moir\'e systems.
+For balanced filling case, indeed, we have not found MI phase with both layer {assuming} the moir\'e lattice symmetry.
+Instead, as shown in the {{} Figs.~\ref{fig:balanced_and_imbalanced_filling}(c2) and (c3)}, we find this dynamical moir\'e system can manifest rich discrete rotational symmetric MI and SF phases with no counterparts in the conventional bosonic moir\'e systems.
 However, away from the balanced filling, we indeed find the system can support MI phase with density distributions on both layers assuming the moir\'e lattice symmetry.